 The application and Order will only assist the personal representatives if they give full disclosure to the Court of all relevant information.
 The evidence must include the advice of an appropriately qualified lawyer as to the prospects of success and also costs estimates and evidence of consultation must be obtained.
 Ordinarily an opinion from Counsel should be sought and provided to the Court.
 Where the beneficiary is also the proposed person against whom action is being taken where they will not be served with Counsel’s opinion.

 Removal of Executors and Trustees

 There are numerous circumstances in which the personal representative may cause loss to the Estate or their actions have resulted in the Estate being smaller than it would otherwise have been.
 The losses may be payable by the PR out of his personal assets.
 Generally, a co‑PR will not be liable for acts or admissions of their fellow PR.
 However, if the loss in question could have been prevented the Trustee may be held personally liable.
 An application to remove a PR is made under Sections 50 of the Administration and Trustees Act 1985.
 The Court may at its discretion appoint a substitute PR or terminate the appointment of a PR (provided one remains).
 However, the Courts do not remove an Executor lightly.
 There will need to be evidence of wilful default or personal interest which is in conflict with other beneficiaries.
 The Court will look to appoint an independent solicitor in place of the PR to be removed.
 In that case, the substitute must be willing to act, be of good standing and have no contrary interest.

 Talk to Tollers

 When it comes to Problem Trustees and Executors, our highly experienced team can help.
-Complete the form below and we will call you back!
+Talk To Tollers today, complete the form below and we will call you back!